 SciPy is freely available.
 It is distributed as Open Source software, meaning that you have complete access to the source code and can use it in anyway allowed by its liberal BSD license.

 Since SciPy is a Python package, both the package itself and Python should ideally be compiled using the same compiler (i.e. GNU or Intel C/C++ compilers).
-The default Python on Stokes or Stoney were compiled with GCC, hence loading the module "scipy-gnu" will be compatible with the default Python on either system.
-However, the modules called "scipy-intel" are only compatible with specific versions of Python, compiled by ICHEC, that are available via the module "python-intel".
+The default Python on Fionn was compiled with GCC, hence loading the module "scipy/gcc" will be compatible with the default Python on either system.
+However, the modules called "scipy/intel" are only compatible with specific versions of Python, compiled by ICHEC, that are available via the module "python/intel".